Yasuo Fukuda: Political career

-Election as Prime Minister
+Premiership (2007–2008)

 Following Abe's resignation in September 2007, Fukuda announced that he would run in the Liberal Democratic Party leadership election, which would also determine the prime minister, given the LDP's majority in the House of Representatives.

 Fukuda received a great deal of support in his bid, including that of the LDP's largest faction, led by Foreign Minister Nobutaka Machimura, of which Fukuda is a member.
 Finance Minister Fukushiro Nukaga, who initially had intended to run for the leadership, also backed Fukuda.
 Fukuda's only competitor for the leadership, Tarō Asō, publicly acknowledged the likelihood of his own defeat a week before the election.

-In the election, on 23 September, he defeated Aso, receiving 330 votes against Aso's 197.
+In the election, on 23 September, Fukuda defeated Aso, receiving 330 votes against Aso's 197.
 Fukuda was formally elected as Japan's 91st prime minister on 25 September.
 He received 338 votes, almost 100 more than necessary for a majority, in the House of Representatives; although the House of Councillors (the upper house), led by the opposition Democratic Party, elected Ichirō Ozawa over Fukuda by a margin of 133 to 106.
 This deadlock was then resolved in favor of the lower house's choice, according to Article 67 of the Constitution.

 Fukuda and his cabinet were formally sworn in by Emperor Akihito on 26 September.